 Critical Incident Stress Management (CISM) is an adaptive, short-term psychological helping-process that focuses solely on an immediate and identifiable problem.
 It can include pre-incident preparedness to acute crisis management to post-crisis follow-up.
 Its purpose is to enable people to return to their daily routine more quickly and with less likelihood of experiencing post-traumatic stress disorder (PTSD)

 Cognitive Behavioral Therapy (CBT) is a short-term, goal-oriented psychotherapy treatment that takes a hands-on, practical approach to problem-solving.
 Its goal is to change patterns of thinking or behavior that are behind people's difficulties, and so change the way they feel.

 Dialectical Behavior Therapy (DBT) is a cognitive behavioral treatment that was originally developed to treat chronically suicidal individuals diagnosed with borderline personality disorder (BPD) and it is now recognized as the gold standard psychological treatment for this population.

-School Intervention Services, Presentations and Trainings: A good number of Educators continue to be concerned about resources or the lack there of for struggling students and those with diverse learning and behavioral needs.
+School Intervention Services by providing onsite counseling at school.
+A good number of Educators continue to be concerned about resources or the lack there of for struggling students and those with diverse learning and behavioral needs.
 Our staff is experienced with assessing school needs at the Administrative level to the classroom level.
 With the increase of bullying and problems associated with social media, the school has been a playground for students who are experiencing these types of difficulties not to be successful in the classroom.